caprazzo/Minima/readme.markdown

 # Minima
-Minima is a to-do list board in the spirit of pivotaltracker and trello.
+Minima is a shared pin-board that lets you simply organise your notes.
 Minima is a standalone server that you can run on your host.

 Try the [online demo](http://minima.caprazzi.net/demo/ "Minima live demo")